ArgonDesign/alogic/doc/pipelines.md

 To implement a pipeline, the compiler will automatically insert pipeline input and output ports into the stages, and pass all required pipeline variables where they are needed.
-Pipeline ports always use `sync ready` flow control and a `fslice` as storage.
+Pipeline ports always use `sync ready` flow control and an `fslice` as storage.
 The compiler turns the above definition of the `dotprod` pipeline into the following, before compilation proceeds as for other Alogic
 networks: